-All email and website addresses should retain their "natural" capitalization.
-In general, this will mean lowercase for email addresses, domain names, and the "protocol" portion (http) of the URL.
-The path part of the URL (following the domain name) can be mixed case, and should be reproduced verbatim, preferably after confirming the URL works properly as given.
+- All email and website addresses should use "natural" internet capitalization.
+In general, this will mean lowercase for email addresses, domain names, and the protocol portion (http/https) of the URL if it is present.
+The path part of the URL (following the domain name) can be mixed case, and should be reproduced verbatim.

 Abbreviations in which each letter is spoken separately should be written with periods following each letter (e.g., E.G.C., O.T.O., U.S.G.L.).
+The periods may be omitted when brevity is important, e.g. in web page titles.
 Abbreviations which are spoken as single words (acronyms) should be written without periods (e.g., NOTOCON).

 Common noun abbreviations which are used in the plural may omit periods. (e.g., "URLs") Such constructions should, however, be avoided if it is not overly cumbersome or obfuscating to spell out the abbreviation. (e.g., "Uniform Resource Locator" is not a widely recognized term, but URL is.
 On the other hand, "Powers That Be" is better than "PTBs.")

-As a special case, the abbreviation for era vulgaris is EV (no periods, small capitals).
+As a special case, the abbreviation for era vulgaris is EV (no periods, small capitals if possible).
 It should be separated by a space from the date to which it applies (e.g., "January 2, 1987 EV").

 The abbreviation for Mysteria Maxima Mystica should be written with Masonic honor dots (M∴M∴M∴), as should the name A∴A∴ and the degree abbreviations P∴M∴ and P∴I∴.
 The "M" abbreviations for the first through third degrees are somewhat archaic, but if they are used, they should take one, two, and three dots respectively, as shown in Liber LII.
 No other abbreviations should be written with honor dots except in quoting material which did so in the original text.
 The honor dots do not constitute punctuation, and thus should e.g. be followed with a period when they occur at the end of a sentence, as in the first sentence of this paragraph.

-Titles of publications, recordings, and other media will be in italics.
-Additionally, nicknames, short names, or translations of titles, when used instead of title will be treated as title; that is, capitalize and italicize.
+- Titles of publications, recordings, and other media should be capitalized and italicized.
+Additionally, nicknames, short names, or translations of titles, when used in place of those titles, will be treated as titles; that is, capitalized and italicized.
 Examples:

-I attended a performance of the Gnostic Mass at TAHUTI Lodge.
+- I attended a celebration of the Gnostic Mass at Tahuti Lodge.